- Who We Are

 - Resource Portal

-Lona Stoll is currently the acting director for USAID’s U.S. Global Development Lab.
+Lona Stoll is the director of the Center for Global Solutions in USAID’s U.S. Global Development Lab.
 She previously served as acting deputy coordinator for development for Feed the Future, the U.S. Government's global hunger and food security initiative; as senior adviser on global food security for Secretary of Agriculture Tom Vilsack; and as chief of staff for the U.S. Department of Agriculture Foreign Agricultural Service.

 Prior to joining USDA, Stoll served as a foreign affairs officer at the U.S. Department of State, where she was recently deployed to Kandahar, Afghanistan.
 During her time at State, Stoll led multiple interagency planning and conflict response teams, ranging from Georgia to Haiti.
 In 2007, she served as the planning and assistance coordinator at the U.S. Embassy in Pristina, Kosovo.